roovo/obsidian-card-board/README.md

   - Tag based (uses `#tags` to define your boards).

 ## New
-- Board reordering - drag and drop the tab headers
+- Board reordering
+  - drag and drop tab headers or board names in the settings dialog
 - Improved styling of tab headers (consistent with obsidian)

 ![date based board screenshot](/images/dateBoard.png?raw=true)